 Pros of Web Hosting Hub

-A single install of WordPress requires 1 database.
-Their other 2 plans are unlimited under an acceptable use policy, so they compare directly to HostGator’s Baby and Business plans or GoDaddy’s Deluxe plan.
-Since they allow unlimited websites and unlimited domains on the Nitro and Dynamo plans, you can get a lot of value.
+A single install of WordPress requires one database.
+Their other two plans are unlimited and are similar to HostGator’s Baby and Business plans or GoDaddy’s Deluxe plan.
+Since they allow unlimited websites and domains on the Nitro and Dynamo plans, there’s plenty of value.

 Usability, Apps & Builders

-They also run their servers with industry standard cPanel software, so there are no surprises.
+They also run their servers with industry-standard cPanel software, so there are no surprises.
 You can use website setup guides to install your website.

 Again – solid props to Web Hosting Hub for usability.

-Performance (for Shared Host)
+Excellent Performance (for a Shared Host)

 As far as I can tell, Web Hosting Hub does very well with performance for a hosting company.